Choir of King's College, Cambridge: Organ Scholars

-The organ is played by two Organ Scholars, who, like the Choral Scholars, are students (typically undergraduates) at the college.
-An Organ Scholarship is awarded as necessary to ensure that there are always two undergraduate Organists in the College - a new Scholar is appointed to arrive when the previous one graduates.
-If the Director of Music is not present for any reason, an Organ Scholar takes responsibility for conducting the Choir.
+The organ is played by two organ scholars, who, like the choral scholars, are students (typically undergraduates) at the college.
+An organ Scholarship is awarded as necessary to ensure that there are always two undergraduate organists in the college - a new scholar is appointed to arrive when the previous one graduates.
+If the director of music is not present for any reason, an organ scholar takes responsibility for conducting the choir.

 Performing and recording activities

 The choir maintains a strong recording and touring schedule, in addition to its duties at King's College Chapel, in Cambridge.

 Tours and performances

 The choir first toured in 1936, visiting Netherlands, Germany, Denmark and Sweden.
 In recent years, the choir has toured throughout Europe, the US, South America, Australia and Asia.

 The choir regularly performs in the United Kingdom, giving concerts in the major London concert halls, as well as at numerous festivals around the country.
-In 2013, the Choir of King's College, Cambridge sang at the Prime Minister's Easter reception held at 10 Downing Street.
-The choir also performs with symphony orchestras, such as the BBC Symphony Orchestra at the BBC Proms in 2005 and 2009, the London Symphony Orchestra, and performs an annual Christmas concert with the Philharmonia Orchestra at the Royal Albert Hall.
+In 2013, the choir sang at the Prime Minister's Easter reception held at 10 Downing Street.
+The choir also performs with symphony orchestras, such as the BBC Symphony Orchestra at the BBC Proms in 2005 and 2009, the London Symphony Orchestra, and performs an annual Christmas concert with the Philharmonia Orchestra.